philogy/revokable-branched-outputs/rbo.md

-# Revokable branched outputs (Draft 2)
+# Revokable branched outputs

 ## Abstract
-While to this day Monero remains one of the top privacy coins in the cryptocurrency space it still lacks in several aspects, one important aspect that is drawing a lot of investment and development to other projects is smart contracts and scripting.
-While scripting as implemented in Ethereum and Bitcoin could not easily be implemented in Monero without heavily compromising the anonymity guarantees that Monero gives its users, increased interoperability or customizability of the behavior of outputs should still be sought after.
+While to this day Monero remains one of the top privacy coins in the cryptocurrency space it still lacks in several aspects, one important aspect that is drawing a lot of investment and development to other projects are smart contracts and scripting.
+While scripting as implemented in Ethereum and Bitcoin could not easily be implemented in Monero without heavily compromising the anonymity guarantees that Monero gives its users, increased interoperability or customizability of the behavior of outputs should nevertheless be sought after.
-Furthermore because of this lack of scripting time locked have so far only had very limited utility.
+Furthermore because of this lack of scripting time locked transactions have so far only had limited utility.

 This proposal demonstrates a mechanism by which Monero transactions could gain more flexibility without compromising anonymity.